jtriley/StarCluster/docs/sphinx/overview.rst

     $ starcluster sshmaster mycluster

-and connect to any of the nodes (e.g. node001, node002, etc) simply by running::
+and connect to any of the nodes (e.g. node001, node002, etc.) simply by running::

     $ ssh node001